chemi5t/pinterest-data-pipeline905/README.md

 Then send data to the API after modifying the `user_posting_emulation_basic.py` script to `user_posting_emulation_batch.py` and send data to the Kafka topics via the `API Invoke URL`.
 Confirm data storage in the `S3` bucket, observing the folder organisation created by the `connector`.

-For further details follow - [Milestone 5 outline](chapters_for_readme/milestone_5.md)
+For further details follow - [Milestone 5 outline](documentations/milestone_5.md)

 - ### **Outcomes from Milestone 6 (Batch processing: Databricks)**
 This milestone focuses on setting up a Databricks account and learning to read data from AWS into Databricks.

 Set up your own Databricks account followed by mounting the previously created S3 bucket to Databricks.
 Mount the desired S3 bucket to the Databricks account to access the batch data.
-The Databricks account has full access to S3, eliminating the need to create a new `Access Key` and Secret Access Key`.
+The Databricks account has full access to S3, eliminating the need to create a new `Access Key` and `Secret Access Key`.
 Read data from the Delta table located at `dbfs:/user/hive/warehouse/authentication_credentials`.
 Ensure complete paths to `JSON` objects when reading from S3 (e.g. topics/<your_UserId>.pin/partition=0/).
 Create three DataFrames:

-- df_pin for Pinterest post data,
+- df_pin for Pinterest post data
-- df_geo for geolocation data, and
+- df_geo for geolocation data
 - df_user for user data

-Task 4: GitHub
-Save the code created in Databricks to your local project repository.

-This summary outlines the tasks involved in configuring Databricks, mounting an S3 bucket, reading data, and updating the GitHub repository with the latest code changes.
+This summary outlines the tasks involved in configuring Databricks, mounting an S3 bucket and reading data.

-For further details follow - [Milestone 6 outline](chapters_for_readme/milestone_6.md)
+For further details follow - [Milestone 6 outline](databricks/_1_mount_s3_to_databricks.ipynb)

-- ### **Outcomes from Milestone 6 (Batch processing: Databricks)**
+- ### **Outcomes from Milestone 7 (Batch processing: Spark on Databricks)**

-M7: Batch Processing: Spark on Databricks

 Learn how to perform data cleaning and computations using Spark on Databricks.